Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Iterative pruning of NNs

-\textbf{Iterative hidden unit pruning:} To prune hidden units, we first train the neural network and then assign each hidden unit a score.
+To prune hidden units, we first train the neural network and then assign each hidden unit a score.
 We eliminate $p_u\%$ of the hidden units with the lowest scores and train the resulting pruned network for the same number of epochs and learning rate schedule as the original network.
 We repeat this two-step pruning process iteratively.

 We use loss sensitivity as the scoring metric for the units \cite{zeng2006hidden,yeung2002hidden,li2018first,lee2018snip}, which approximates the change in the network's loss when the activation of a particular hidden unit is set to zero.
 Specifically, for a unit $i$ in hidden layer $l$, with activation $a_i^l$, the score is computed as :